How To Make Your PT Business Stand Out

 2. Hire a lot of trainers to work for you.
 In this case you teach a lot of other trainers your system, and take a percentage of every dollar they earn.
 It does mean hiring and managing staff (which requires a streamlined system to be in place), but it can be very lucrative in the long term.

-How to become a specialist.
+How to become a specialist in the fitness industry

 Specialising allows you to do a number of things: